 Utilize established program resources and materials in program work.

-Implement existing Financial Readiness programming at Army Community Services (ACS), to include, but not limited to: Power Pay: Improve your Credit and Eliminate Debt, Car Buying 101, Home Buying, Check on Checking, Budgeting for your Goals, TSP: Investing in your Future, etc.
+Implement existing Financial Readiness programming with the Soldier and Family Readiness Division, to include, but not limited to: Power Pay: Improve your Credit and Eliminate Debt, Car Buying 101, Home Buying, Check on Checking, Budgeting for your Goals, TSP: Investing in your Future, etc.

 Implement already-established Financial Readiness educational programing and activities in support of other Fort Drum programming efforts as identified/needed to support the established plan of work.